 The Grotius Centre does not provide housing but we will be happy to assist you in finding a suitable place to stay.
 Here are some options for accommodation in The Hague.

-The fee includes access to the digital learning environment of Leiden University (Blackboard), a hard copy of "Environmental Protection and Transitions from Conflict to Peace" (Oxford University Press), course materials, a certificate of participation, an information briefing at one of the International Courts and Tribunals in The Hague, lunches and refreshments on class days, a welcome dinner in the city centre, and a farewell dinner at the beach.
+The fee includes a hard copy of "Environmental Protection and Transitions from Conflict to Peace" (Oxford University Press), access to the course materials, a certificate of participation, an information briefing at one of the International Courts and Tribunals in The Hague, lunches and refreshments on class days, a welcome dinner in the city centre, a drinks reception at The Hague municipality and a farewell dinner at the beach.

 To apply please complete the online application form.